 I’ve never really been a big fan of traditional broccoli salad.
 I have this weird thing where I don’t like cheddar cheese in pre-dressed salads, especially ones with mayonnaise-based dressings.
 I also am not super keen on the mayonnaise-and-sugar dressing; many recipes I’ve seen call for nearly equal parts mayo and sugar.
 And then I have this thing about raisins and how I feel like they never, ever belong with vegetables.
-Even ants on a log is a little iffy (cute and fun, but I’m cool with just the peanut butter and celery–the raisins are welcome to join up with some oatmeal in some cookies.)
+Even ants on a log is a little iffy (cute and fun, but I’m cool with just the peanut butter and celery–the raisins are welcome to join up with some oatmeal in some cookies, but only then with fair warning that those are raisins and not chocolate chips.)

 I realize this could be seen as heresy–people tend to take their traditional recipes very seriously.
 But I never grew up eating broccoli salad; I grew up with the ’80s-chic layered salad with iceberg lettuce, bacon, peas, Miracle Whip mixed with sugar (yeah, that was me gasping), and Swiss cheese.
 So I don’t have any particular loyalty to traditional broccoli salad recipes.
 If you have a recipe you love, that’s awesome.
 But if you’ve always been a little iffy on broccoli salad, today is your day.

 Break the broccoli florets into small pieces and toss with the broccoli slaw.
-Add the bacon.
+Add the bacon, Craisins, chopped onion, and sunflower seeds

 12 ounces fresh broccoli florets or broccoli broken into small pieces